|Nutrition Facts (per serving)|

 The traditional accompaniment for gumbo is cooked or steamed plain white rice.
 To have the rice ready when the gumbo is done, start making it about 30 minutes before the end of the cooking time.
 In addition to the rice, you can also serve the gumbo with a green salad.

-- 12 to 16 ounces smoked sausage (spicy sausage, such as andouille), sliced about 1/2-inch thick
+12 to 16 ounces smoked spicy sausage, such as andouille, sliced 1/2-inch thick

 For the Roux

 In a heavy 2-quart saucepan stir together flour and oil until smooth.